• Courses

 After all, GTM is a script injector that is a risk for a company (someone might add malicious code to GTM or a marketer might unintentionally add some untested code that breaks the website).
 Thus, the strict CTO has a full right to see GTM as a threat.

-However, those strict developers are just not aware of the powerful governance features that Google Tag Manager has to offer, for example:
+However, those strict developers are often not aware of the powerful governance features that Google Tag Manager has to offer, for example:

 • User permissions (marketing can add codes, but only someone else (more experienced) can publish those changes)